Dr. Sandra Buerger: On the Cutting Edge of Laboratory Learning for Distant Students

 This hands-on experience is even included in Anatomy and Physiology labs.
 Although students in these courses learn primarily through interactive software, they also dissect a preserved squid to experience the planning, care, and skill that will be required for dissection in graduate study.

-Dr. Buerger currently is implementing a pilot program that provides students with a low-cost digital microscope designed to record photos and video of slides that students have created from their lab kits.
+Dr. Buerger recently implemented a pilot program that provides students with a low-cost digital microscope designed to record photos and video of slides they have created from their lab kits.
 Students then can share the experiences and outcomes of their experiments in discussion with their classmates.

 “It’s an exciting time to be involved in taking online labs to a new level,” says Dr. Buerger, who has a research background in microbiology and received her doctorate from Northeastern University.
 “We’re improving things all the time to enrich and enhance the student experience.”